">

 HP Ipaq – HW6915

-About: The iPAQ is a Pocket PC and personal digital assistant, first unveiled by Compaq in April 2000; the name was borrowed from Compaq’s earlier iPAQ Desktop Personal Computers.
+📰 Why this phone matters: The iPAQ is a Pocket PC and personal digital assistant, first unveiled by Compaq in April 2000; the name was borrowed from Compaq’s earlier iPAQ Desktop Personal Computers.
 Since Hewlett-Packard’s acquisition of Compaq, the product has been marketed by HP.
 The devices use a Windows Mobile interface.
 In addition to this, there are several Linux distributions that will also operate on some of these devices.
 Earlier units were modular.
 “Sleeve” accessories, technically called jackets, which slide around the unit and add functionality such as a card reader, wireless networking, GPS, and even extra batteries were used.
-Later versions of iPAQs have most of these features integrated into the base device itself, some including GPRS mobile-telephony (sim-card slot and radio).
+Later versions of iPAQs have most of these features integrated into the base device itself, some including GPRS mobile-telephony (sim-card slot and radio).📝 Reviews when released: N/A 💔

 -